authors to locate, create and manage associations and links among parts of

 time almost always degrades the productivity of the intellectual process.

 and track revisions to content at a granular level.
-As information moves ever faster,

 knowing how it got to its current state becomes a growing factor in